axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 Its intended use is primarily for native-HTML situations where server-generated `items` describe the choices proper, and a separate title like `defaulttitle="Please select"` prompts the user to make a choice.

-See the above React example for an alternative parametrization strategy that relies on using `items` only.

 ### value